simfender/xplanel/README.md

 <tr><td>1</td><td>mc</td><td>on</td><td>png</td></tr>
 <tr><td>The position of the button, It's zero based, so the first one in the first raw is the number 0, the last one in the third row is the number 14</td><td>this is a name reference to the button, will be reported in the config.json</td><td>on/off for the two states</td><td>image extension, could be png or jpeg</td></tr></table>

-So what if we want to put the "Master Caution" in the last button of our stream deck, we have to change the name files to 14.mc.on.png and 14.mc.off.png , I think it's pretty easy, isn't it?
+So what if we want to put the "Master Caution" in the last button of our Stream Deck, we have to change the name files to "14.mc.on.png" and "14.mc.off.png", I think it's pretty easy, isn't it?

 OK after we created the images we have to put them in a defined folder created on the same level of the script.
 In this case a folder named "737800".
 After that we have to make some changes to the config.json.
 ```